Skip to main content

 To accomplish your task, complete these steps from your Enterprise dashboard.

-SOW templates help guide users through creating a statement of work and to make sure user provide all required information.
+SOW templates help guide users through creating a statement of work and ensure they provide all required information.
 Users select the applicable SOW template to define project-specific activities, deliverables and timelines for a vendor providing services to the client.

 For help determining how to configure specific fields for your organization’s needs, contact your Client Operations Manager (COM).